manuelsalamino/manuelsalamino/README.md

 ## Hi there, nice to meet you 👋

-I am a Computer Science and Engineering student at Politecnico di Milano and I am **currently working on my Master Thesis about Anomaly Detection**.
+I'm Manuel Salamino and I'm a Computer Science and Engineering student at Politecnico di Milano.
+I'm **currently working on my Master Thesis about Anomaly Detection**.
 My studies are focused on Machine Learning and Data Science since my Bachelor Degree.
 I had to thank the course of Artifical Intelligence for this because it allowed me to discover this beautiful field that was unknown to me.

 :mortar_board: **Education:**